Lumi-supercomputer/lumi-userguide/docs/computing/jobs/partitions.md

 | small    | 3 days       | 220 (200 running)       | 4 nodes            | [LUMI-C][lumi-c]        |
 | largemem | 1 day        |  30 (20 running)        | 1 nodes            | [LUMI-D][lumi-d]        |

-!!! info "Large Memory Nodes"
+!!! info "LUMI-C/LUMI-D Large Memory Nodes"
-    Some of the large memory nodes (512GB and 1TB) are located in the `small` partition.
+    The [LUMI-C][lumi-c] large memory nodes (512GB and 1TB) are located in the `small` partition.
 Therefore, in order to use these nodes, you need to select the `small` partition (`--partion=small`).
-Then, the large memory nodes will be allocated if you request more memory than the standard compute nodes.
+Then the LUMI-C large memory nodes will be allocated if you request more memory than is available in the LUMI-C standard compute nodes.

-    The nodes in the `largemem` partition are part of LUMI-D, the [data analytics][lumid] part of LUMI and have 4TB of memory.
-Another difference is that the CPUs architecture of these nodes is Zen2.
+    The nodes in the `largemem` partition are part of [LUMI-D][lumi-d] and have 4TB of memory per node.

 ## Getting information about Slurm partitions